pravda-lang/pravda/README.md

 # Pravda
-a functional programming language that best of both worlds between Haskell and Lisp.
+A functional programming language that best of both worlds between Haskell and Lisp.